janschill/cern-solid-code-investigation/report/report.md

 The Enterprise Solid Server (ESS) is Inrupt's commercial closed-source solution launched late this year 2020.

 A lot of different libraries are built to enable development in the ecosystem.
 A subset as an example are client-side libraries for authentication with data pods; reading and writing RDF based resources; an SDK for React development.
-Additionally, a lot of efforts are put into the development of a Solid operating system (SolidOS), which can be deployed onto the data pod and supports the browsing of ones pod, editing files, parsing and showing the data in a meaningful manner and other useful additions.
+Additionally, a lot of efforts are put into the development of a Solid operating system (SolidOS), which can be deployed onto the data pod and supports the browsing of one's pod, editing files, parsing, and showing the data in a meaningful manner and other useful additions.
 Application enriching the ecosystem by improving the personal life like task managers or other initiatives are also being developed on by the community.

 ## Introduction CERN